denilsoBrustelo/silex-simple-rest-swagger/README.md

 Your api is now available at [http://localhost:9001/api/v1](http://localhost:9001/api/v1).

-You api documentation is now available as a swagger specification at [http://localhost:9001/api/api-docs](http://localhost:9001/api/api-docs).
+You can visualise your api documentation going to : [http://localhost:9001/swagger-ui//](http://localhost:9001/swagger-ui/)

-You can visualise your api documentation going to : [http://petstore.swagger.wordnik.com/](http://petstore.swagger.wordnik.com/) and typing your local api swagger spec url : http://localhost:9001/api/api-docs.
+* your swagger specification (json) is available at [http://localhost:9001/api/api-docs](http://localhost:9001/api/api-docs).